KiwiFlavoredApollo/cobblemon-trainer-battle/docs/items.md

 VS Seekers are available in various colors.
 However, They are not just for aesthetic purposes.
 VS Seekers serve two purposes.

-### 1. Filtering Trainer Spawning
+### 1. Periodically Spawning Trainers Around Players

-- Blue VS Seeker allows all trainers
+- Blue VS Seeker (All Trainers)
-- Red VS Seeker allows Radical Red trainers
+- Red VS Seeker (Radical Red Trainers)
-- Green VS Seeker allows Inclement Emerald trainers
+- Green VS Seeker (Inclement Emerald Trainers)
-- Purple VS Seeker allows Smogon trainers
+- Purple VS Seeker (Smogon Trainers)
+- Pink VS Seeker (Pokemon XY Trainers)
+- Yellow VS Seeker (Pokemon BDSP Trainers)

-Player can have multiple VS Seekers, allowing more than one group of trainers to spawn.
+Players can hold multiple VS Seekers in their inventories, allowing more than one group of trainers to spawn.

 ### 2. Spawning Gym Leaders, Elite Four and the Champion